 “The customers we were serving primarily operated on a spring-planting to fall-harvest schedule so our business wasn’t as busy in the late fall and winter months.”
 Rich continued to explain that this wasn’t necessarily a bad thing, saying, “Our service shop stayed busy and we had years we were still profitable all 12 months,” but the company wanted to better utilize all its resources and meet the needs of the large number of potato and row crop growers in the Pasco area.

-In 2005, after 20 years of learning the industry and customer, and working with suppliers, Evergreen Implement entered the potato equipment business with one store and one salesman.
+In 2005, after 20 years of learning the industry and customers, and working with suppliers, Evergreen Implement entered the potato equipment business with one store and one salesman.
 That store, located in Pasco, now has five dedicated employees serving the potato industry, and the complete Evergreen Implement company includes 85 team members across its five locations.

 The past 10 years have brought more of the same – successful years mixed with the ebbs and flows of the agricultural economy.
-But throughout it all, even the ups-and-downs, Rich says the team always remained strong, enduring the hard times and enjoying the great times.
+But throughout it all, even the ups-and-downs, Rich says the team has always remained strong, enduring the hard times and enjoying the great times.

 A New Direction